Step by Step: A Retreat for leaders of Small Congregations

 Location: Richmond Hill Retreat Center, 2209 East Grace Street, Richmond, VA 23223

-Accommodations: Modest rooms are appointed with one or two single beds and a desk.
+Accommodations for anyone wishing to spend the night: Modest rooms are appointed with one or two single beds and a desk.
 Four individual hall bathrooms (shower or shower/tub combo) are located on each floor.
 A few handicap accessible rooms with private bathrooms are available and priority is given to those who require them.
-If you have someone you wish to room with, please note that on your registration.
-Also note any allergies or dietary needs.
+(There will be an additional cost for staying overnight or Thursday meals.)

 To complete arrangements for the clergy add-ons: spiritual direction, meal/evening discussion on Thursday, or overnight accommodations Thursday night, contact Kerra Becker English to confirm your spot. email@example.com